Guidance

 What caregivers need to know

-Before we approve them, we advise caregivers to make sure they have adequate insurance to cover their house, contents, car and any other items of value or importance.
+Before we approve caregivers, we advise them to make sure they have adequate insurance to cover their house, contents, car and any other items of value or importance.

 Insurance covers accidental damage to property, but generally doesn't cover deliberate damage except for fire or explosion.

-When a tamaiti is placed into their care, caregivers should inform:
+When a tamaiti or rangatahi moves into their care, caregivers should inform:

 This makes sure that any insurance claims can't be turned down due to a lack of disclosure of information.

-Financial assistance for damage caused by tamariki in our custody
+Financial assistance for damage caused by tamariki or rangatahi in our custody

-However, we consider all claims by caregivers for uninsurable deliberate property damage or loss that happen because of tamariki placed in their care.
+We must consider all claims by caregivers for uninsurable deliberate property damage or loss that occurs as a result of caring for tamariki or rangatahi who we place in their care.

 Oranga Tamariki use AON New Zealand, who provide an independent assessment and make recommendations about every claim.
-For claims exceeding $2,000, and in any other cases where further assessment is required, an investigator can be used to further assess the claim.
+For claims exceeding $2000, and in any other cases where we need to better understand what is required, an investigator can be used to further assess the claim.

 Exclusions

-• that are not directly related to the actions of the child or young person in care (eg the child has a pet which destroys or damages property, or a friend who causes damage)
+- that are not directly related to the actions of te tamaiti or rangatahi in care (for example, te tamaiti or rangatahi has a pet that destroys or damages property, or a friend who causes damage)

-• that reflect a lack of supervision of the child or young person at a level that could reasonably be expected of the caregiver
+- that reflect a lack of supervision of te tamaiti or rangatahi at a level that could reasonably be expected of the caregiver

 Limitations